Boulder Laboratory for 3D Electron Microscopy of Cells

 in your .bashrc file.
 If you are using multiple machines, you will also need to be able to log in via ssh without entering a password (see below) and run IMOD on all of the other computers that you want to use.

-processing is available, you will be able to
+When parallel processing is available, you will be able to

 Process Monitor area of the window.
 The table will show computers, their

-will show how many chunks are completed on each machine.
-The
+show how many chunks are completed on each machine.
+The parallel

 The Kill button, as usual, will kill all running processes